-After your app goes live in the App Store and Google Play, there are some changes that require a full app update in order to take effect.
+After your app goes live in the App Store and Google Play, some changes require a full app update to take effect.
 When an app is updated and released, users will be prompted to install the new version on their devices.
 Once they do so, they'll see those changes reflected in the app.

 If your change falls under one of these categories below, just republish your iOS app for a $25 fee, or update your Android app for free.

-- App Icon: The icon that appears in the App Store and the icon that appears on the device screen once installed require republishing in order to change.
+The icon that appears in the App Store and the icon that appears on the device screen once installed require republishing to change.
 These are built into the app file that we send to Apple, and for that reason, can't be altered without building and uploading an entirely new version.

-- Splash Loading Screen: Like the app icon, the splash loading screens are built into the app file, and thus require a new app version in order to change.
+Like the app icon, the splash loading screens are built into the app file, thus require a new app version to change.

 Adding an iPad Version

-If your app was uploaded as iPhone-only, it will need to be updated in order to add on an iPad version.
+If your app was uploaded as iPhone-only, it would need to be updated to add it on an iPad version.
 The app must be rebuilt and resubmitted to include different device compatibility.
 When you republish your app, make sure to select both iPhone and iPad as your device options.

 Updating the Source Code

 When we release new source codes, they include new features and updates to existing features.
 If you'd like to take advantage of that, it's necessary to republish your app for the new source code so it can be rebuilt and resubmitted as such.
-It's important to resist adding the new features to your app until the app update is approved by Apple and released—otherwise, your existing, live app (operating on the older source code) won't function properly for users because of the incompatible features.
+It's important to resist adding the new features to your app until Apple approves the app update and released—otherwise, your existing, live app (operating on the older source code) won't function properly for users because of the incompatible features.

 $25 Fee Explanation